kvikk-js/kvikk/docs/3-project-structure.md

  - `/public` - Optional - Static assets.
  - `/build` - Auto created - Where production ready assets will be placed by the build process.

 The root of the application can contain other folders than these top-level folders.
-Kvikk.js only care about the folders listed here.
+Hubro only care about the folders listed here.